 Nancy Tapia: Well I think it’s not so much that she doesn’t want to be there.
 I think she is just tormented at work because she is away from her kids.
 That’s what I got from the scene where she says, “Don’t have kids because you know what it’s like to have your heart outside of you.”

 Nancy Tapia: I loved that phrase and said a lot about her as mom.
 Although she had to be away.

 Goold: And we wanted to show that she was a mom.
 If you’re performing your work in the evenings, even if you’re in the same country.
 It’s like, it’s a real… If you do a musical theater run or something, it’d be like a year every night, six nights a week you’re out.
 It’s pressure.
 But what do you do?
 That’s your passion.
 I mean she was a single working mom.

-LRM Online: Any other challenges you came up across when it came to the filming?
-Maybe with the musical part.
-I mean that, those scenes were great by the way.
+Nancy Tapia: Any other challenges you came across when it came to the filming?
+Maybe with the musical part?
+Those scenes were great by the way.

 Goold: Thank you.

 Nancy Tapia: When you have Renée [Zellweger] singing and the camera work, the way everything was directed, I mean, very good direction.

 Goold: I enjoyed that.
 I just like the… It was a labor of love from all of us, and the time pressure. we didn’t have a huge amount of time to film it.

 Goold: All in London.
 In and around London.
 Yeah.
 I mean the, those opening scenes that are in California.
 British locations are remade, some visual effects stuff.
 But, if I’m really honest, it was really hard work and tight schedule and budget, but it was fun.
 We had a real laugh making it.

 Nancy Tapia: Tell me about the scene where she sings “Over the Rainbow.”
 Not to give too much away, but that was pretty…